Entry Level Executive Assistant Resume Example

 How long should I make my Entry Level Executive Assistant resume?

-What is the best way to format a Entry Level Executive Assistant resume?
+What is the best way to format my Entry Level Executive Assistant resume?

-Which keywords are important to highlight in a Entry Level Executive Assistant resume?
+What are the most common mistakes to avoid on a Entry Level Executive Assistant resume?